20 Best Calf Exercises For Mass and Strength

 Tips

-• Do the reps in a controlled way and limit momentum at the top of the movement.
+• Do the reps in a controlled way and limit momentum at the movement’s top.

-• Use the maximum range of motion by allowing your heels to drop as far as possible and then raising them as high as possible.
+• To achieve the maximum range of motion, allow your heels to drop as far as possible and raise them as high as possible.

 6. Seated Dumbbell One Leg Calf Raise

-When doing a calf workout with a dumbbell, there are plenty of calf exercises you can add to correct potential imbalances.
+When doing a calf workout with a dumbbell, you can add plenty of calf exercises to correct potential imbalances.

 The seated dumbbell calf raise can be used as an alternative to the machine seated one-leg calf raise if you do not have access to the seated calf raise machine.